codeconscious/audiotagger/README.md

 ```

 Explanation of options:
-- `titleReplacements`: Substrings in titles that will be ignored when searching for duplicate files.
-This allows pairs like "My Song" and "My Song (Single Version)" to be consider identical.
+- `titleReplacements`: Optional.
+Substrings in titles that will be ignored when searching for duplicate files.
+This allows pairs like "My Song" and "My Song (Single Version)" to be considered identical.
+Otherwise, they would be considered separate titles.
-- `renamePatterns`: When renaming files, they will be renamed according to the first such pattern that matches the available tags in each file.
+- `renamePatterns`: Mandatory.
+When renaming files, they will be renamed according to the first such pattern that matches the populated tags in each file.
 For example, if a file contains only artist and title information, then it will be renamed per the third option above.
-- `regexPatterns`: When tagging files, these regexes are used to match against the filenames.
+- `regexPatterns`: Mandatory.
+When tagging files, these regexes are used to match against the filenames.
 When there is a match, then the appropriate ID3 tags are updated in the file.